Big-Life-Lab/cchsflow/README.md

 *cchsflow* supports the use of the Canadian Community Health Survey (CCHS) by transforming variables from each cycle into harmonized, consistent versions that span survey cycles (currently, 2001 to 2014).

-The CCHS is a population-based cross-sectional survey of Canadians that is administered every two years since 2001.
+The CCHS is a population-based cross-sectional survey of Canadians that has been administered every two years since 2001.
 There are approximately 130,000 respondents per cycle.
-Studies use multiple CCHS cycles to examine trends over time and increase sample to examine sub-groups that are too small to examine in a single cycle.
+Studies use multiple CCHS cycles to examine trends over time and increase sample size to examine sub-groups that are too small to examine in a single cycle.

 The CCHS is one of the largest and most robust ongoing population health surveys worldwide.
 The CCHS, administered by Statistics Canada, is Canada's main general population health survey.
 Information about the survey is found [here](http://www23.statcan.gc.ca/imdb/p2SV.pl?Function=getSurvey&SDDS=3226).